WTQ1234/WTQ1234.github.io/_personal_game_project/Game-Project-Number-03.md

 <!-- 改进 -->
 <br/><span style="font-weight: bold; font-size: 1.2em;">Playtest and Improve</span><br/>

-The game was playtested and showcased at the game jam site.
-After the game jam ended, it was also made available online and shared with friends for playtesting.
+The game was available online and shared with friends for playtesting.
 Some feedback was collected, and these were the most frequently mentioned points:
 1. The game's difficulty is quite high.
 2. Upgrades provide weak feedback and there's a lack of attack options.
 3. Limited variation in the map design.
 4. The sprint mechanism is incomplete and often results in collisions with monsters, causing damage.
-Therefore, for future improvements, I might consider the following optimizations: adjusting values to decrease difficulty, reducing the occurrence of monsters (bats) using sprint attacks, introducing more types of axes as upgrades (e.g., axes causing freezing or flame effects), adding a Boss, and altering the map.
+Therefore, for future improvements, I might consider the following optimizations:
+1. Adjusting values to decrease difficulty, reducing the occurrence of monsters (bats) using sprint attacks.
+2. introducing more types of axes as upgrades (e.g., axes causing freezing or flame effects).
+3. adding a Boss, and altering the map.
 My current idea involves transforming the map into a tower where players need to continuously jump upward, climbing through layers of the tower.
 Each ascended layer would be considered a level passed, offering an opportunity for an upgrade.

 <!-- 链接 -->